Benefits of Crop Rotation and Green Manure

-Rotation is one of the keys to preventing soil erosion, one of the most pressing problems our earth faces today.
-Along with allowing the soil's natural chemistry to recover, rotation discourages weed and pest depredations without harmful chemicals.
-Different crops add their particular nutrients to the soil, benefiting the next crop.
-People usually rotate two or three crops in a particular area of land.
-Often, certain plants are grown specifically so that they can be plowed under and fertilize the soil.
+Crop rotation discourages weed and pest problems without harmful chemicals, allow’s the soil’s natural chemistry to recover, and is one of the keys to preventing soil erosion, one of the most pressing problems our earth faces today.
+This also facilitates the addition of various plant nutrients to the soil, thus benefiting the adjacent crop.
+Gardeners usually rotate two or three crops in a particular area of the garden.
+Also some crops are grown specifically so that they can be plowed under and fertilize the soil.

 Even in small to medium-sized vegetable gardens, it is possible to do three- or even four-way crop rotation.
 Start with a sketch or map of the garden as it is now.
 Mark off three or four areas in which plants will be rotated.
 The most important factors are the time periods of years or seasons in which plantings will occur in a particular area and the botanical families to which these crops belong.